 I intentionally do not reference every book.
-Typically, a person who asks this question is just looking for a place to start.
+Typically, a first-time Bible reader who asks this question is just looking for a place to start.
 What I share, then, is enough information to pique their curiosity and give them some places to consider starting and enough information to help them decide what comes next.

 I suggest listening to the Bible, rather than reading it.
 They may want to follow along.
 The reason I suggest listening to it is their minds can imagine what they are hearing and picture it, rather than focusing on reading the words only.
 For me, this is a better way.
 For others, they may prefer to read or read along as they listen to it.

-I also recommend using the New Living Translation because it’s easier to understand.
+I also recommend using the New Living Translation because it’s easier to understand for a first-time Bible reader.
 That’s not a knock against any other translation or an endorsement of the NLT, it’s just my personal preference.

 History of how everything got started: Genesis–Deuteronomy

 – Where many of our basic beliefs as Christians (Jews) originated

 – Where many of the instructions God gives us for living originate

 – If you really want some solid wisdom for life, check out Proverbs